arthurbryant/aws-saml-login/README.md

 # Introduction
-Chrome extension: **one click** to login AWS Console via SAML using Google Account.
+Chrome extension developer tool: **Automatically login to your AWS Console** via SAML using Google Account.

-Make your life with logining into AWS console easier.
+Make your life of logining to AWS console easier.
 Especial useful when you have multiple Google accounts and multiple AWS accounts.

 # Usage
 Click extension icon and setup at option page.